membraneframework/membrane_demo/webrtc_authentication/README.md

 #### Database

 Configure database in `config/config.exs`.

-In case you are not sure about the configuration that should be passed in `config/config.exs`, you can try to connect with you database with the use of `psql`.
+> In case you are not sure about the configuration that should be passed in `config/config.exs`, you can try to connect with your database with the use of `psql`.

 Then, create a database for the application: